 Ms. Goldblatt graduated from the University of Buffalo with a B.A. in Political Science.
 She then moved to Washington D.C. to attend The Catholic University of America, Columbus School of Law, graduating in May 2002.
 She is licensed to practice law in Maryland, Washington, D.C. and New York, however, she primarily practices in Maryland.

 Ms. Goldblatt’s areas of concentration include divorce, separation, alimony, marital property, prenuptial/postnuptial agreements, custody, child support, visitation, third party custody/visitation, protective orders and civil peace orders.
 Ms. Goldblatt has litigated cases involving divorce, child support, child custody, de facto parent matters and third party/grandparent visitation matters in Circuit Courts in Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Howard County, Montgomery County and Prince George’s County.

 Ms. Goldblatt is also heavily involved in her community.
-She is the co-chair of the Women’s Council of the Associated Builders and Contractors, Baltimore Chapter; volunteers at family law clinic in the Howard County Circuit Court, previously volunteered for the Maryland Volunteer Lawyer’s Service; is a new member of the Howard County Business Women’s Network; and is an active member of her religious institution and in the Howard County Public Schools.
+She is on the Board of Trustees for the Columbia Festival of the Arts; volunteers at family law clinic in the Howard County Circuit Court, previously volunteered for the Maryland Volunteer Lawyer’s Service; is a new member of the Howard County Business Women’s Network; is an active member of her religious institution and in the Howard County Public Schools; and is the past-chair of the Women’s Council of the Associated Builders and Contractors, Baltimore Chapter.